nrfconnect/sdk-nrf/doc/nrf/glossary.rst

    Downstream fork
       A repository located downstream, relative to another repository, in the flow of information.
       See :ref:`dm_repo_types`.

+   Endpoint
+      In the context of a :ref:`Matter <ug_matter>` or :ref:`Zigbee <ug_zigbee>` network, an addressable container that contains *clusters* appropriate for a single device type such as a sensor or a light bulb.

    Firmware Over-the-Air (FOTA) update
       A firmware update performed remotely over-the-air (OTA).